 Can I use travel cards in Argentina?

-You can use travel cards (like Wise) in Argentina, but you’ll get an even worse rate than the official rate.
-Plus you’ll be dealing with the same challenges as using a credit card – not everyone accepts credit card.
-A Wise card might be a good back up option, but it shouldn’t be what you rely on for accessing money in Argentina.
+You can use travel cards (like Wise) in Argentina, but you’ll get the official rate or even lower.
+Plus you’ll be dealing with the same challenges as using a credit card – not everyone accepts credit or debit cards.
+A Wise card might be a good back-up option, but it shouldn’t be what you rely on for accessing money in Argentina.

 Can I use traveller’s checks in Argentina?